 It starts with a conversation.
 You tell me what you’re carrying, who you’re honoring, what feeling you want the piece to hold.
 We talk about placement, size, and any visual references you’ve already gathered.
 There’s no judgment if your idea is still fuzzy—half my job is helping you put words to what you already feel.

-From there I sketch.
+From there, I sketch.
 The first round is usually rough—gesture, composition, where the elements live in relation to each other.
 You give feedback.
 I adjust.
 We refine.
+This back-and-forth is where the piece starts to become genuinely yours rather than just a concept floating in your head.

 Once the composition is locked, I move into final pen and ink work.
 This is where the piece becomes itself.
 Detail.
 Texture.
 The exact line quality that will translate to your skin.